auth0/docs/articles/connections/database/custom-db/templates/index.md

 <%= include('../_includes/_feature-availability') %>

-If you have your own user database, you can use it as an identity provider in Auth0 to authenticate users.
+If you have your own database (known as a legacy data store in Auth0) containing user identity data, you can use it as an identity provider to authenticate users.
+You create and configure the connection to your legacy data store as a custom database in Auth0.
+You can choose to migrate data to Auth0's data store from your legacy database incrementally over time, or you can continue to use it without migrating data.
+We provide script templates to perform functions on the custom database that you can use and customize.

 There are two different types of custom database scripts:

-* **Trickle Migration**: Whenever a user logs into Auth0, if the user is not yet in Auth0, the script will check the legacy database to see if the user is there.
-If they are there, it will migrate the user to Auth0.
-This script runs when the **Import users to Auth0** flag is turned on.
+* **Trickle Migration**: Whenever a user logs into Auth0, if the user is not yet in Auth0, the script will check the legacy database to see if the user exists there.
+If found and the **Import users to Auth0** flag is turned on, user data migrates the user to Auth0 data store.

-* **Legacy Database**: Auth0 will always call out to the underlying database anytime a user tries to log in, is created, changes their password, verifies their email, or is deleted.
-Users stay in the legacy database and do **not** migrate to Auth0.
+* **Legacy Database**: Auth0 will always query the underlying database when a user tries to log in, is created, changes their password, verifies their email, or is deleted.
+If found and the **Import users to Auth0** flag is **not** turned on, user data stays in the legacy database and does **not** migrate to Auth0.

 Auth0 provides the following script templates: